CallMeNeva/globe/README.md

 - `prettify` — to enable/disable formatting of response JSON (default value: `false`)

 ## License
-This software is distributed under the [Apache 2.0 license](LICENSE).
+This software is released into the public domain.
+See [the license file](LICENSE) for more information.